 The elements of the XML documents can be defined in DTD using ELEMENT keyword.
-The elementName
+The elementName given below should conform to the naming syntax of XML elements.

 Syntax |